codefisz/hugoandcat/README.md

+##Run project
+In terminal change directory and one of the commands.

+Project is prebuild and can either be run with:

+For development mode `npm start` or
+For production mode `npm build`

+To serve build project you can use `serve -s build`

+If you need install `sudo npm install -g serve`

 # Weather app design notes

 The design team have provided us with a set to gradient colours, fonts and icon assets with which to build the app.